 Since the teen brain is still developing, teens may be more impulsive or can act unreasonably, especially when experiencing emotional or psychological distress.
 These factors, paired with changing hormones, are a recipe for a young adult who is prone to exhibiting spurts of anger from time to time.
 However, when the anger overtakes a teen and it is expressed behaviorally with aggression, this could be a sign of a more serious issue.

-What Is an Angry Teen vs. a Teenager Who Is Angry?
+An Angry Teen vs. a Teenager Who Is Angry

 As mentioned, anger is a normal emotion that we all feel from time to time.
 However, when anger is expressed behaviorally as aggression, problems can arise.